rubentrancoso/mailserver-quicksetup/README.md

    - TXT v=spf1...
    - TXT mail_domainkey v=DKIM...

-2. silently setup postfix admin with password suplied in [PARAMETERS](PARAMETERS) (currently you will need to follow a manual step to enter de generated token to the container)
+2. Silently setup postfix admin with password suplied in [PARAMETERS](PARAMETERS) (currently you will need to follow a manual step to enter de generated token to the container).

-3. accept aditional domains list in PARAMETERS file and open ADD_DOMAINS docker-compose.yml option
+3. Accept aditional domains list in PARAMETERS file and open ADD_DOMAINS docker-compose.yml option:
 ```
 - ADD_DOMAINS=aa.tld, www.bb.tld...   # Add additional domains separated by commas (needed for dkim keys etc.)
 ```

-4. create a basic droplet with the suplied tag when the droplet tag was not found
+4. Create a basic droplet with the suplied tag when the droplet tag was not found.

-5. Fix a version
+5. Fix a version.